steni/lys/README.md

 mvn spring-boot:run
 ```

-Now you'll have the server up and running, and you should be able to connect see your bulbs at
+Now you'll have the server up and running, and you should be able to connect to it and see your bulbs at
 <a target="_blank" href="https://127.0.0.1:8443/bulbs">https://127.0.0.1:8443/bulbs</a>

 The first time you visit that page, your browser will warn you that the site is unsecure, as it has a "self-signed" certificate.